cplett/cplett.github.io/page/crest/crest.md

 Semi-empirical methods are often employed to explore and efficiently sample the conformational space of molecules.
 The Conformer-Rotamer Ensemble Sampling Tool (CREST) uses the GFN methods to generate ensembles and find low-energy structures.
-Besides conformational search algorithms, CREST provides a variety of workflows.
+Besides conformational search algorithms, CREST provides a variety of workflows of which the most important are coverd by this workshop.

 For more information about CREST, check out the [docs](https://crest-lab.github.io/crest-docs/).